boreal/500px-dc/README.md

 ### Environment initialization

+Create a hosts file in the repo root by copying and pasting the following on the command line:

+	cat <<EOF > hosts
+	[local]
+	localhost

+	[500px-dc]
+	dc.example.com
+	EOF

+Replace dc.example.com with a hostname that you can reach.

 In order to configure the server with a working mail system we need to ask for account details for either Mandrill or Sendgrid.
-Both offfer free accounts.
+Both offer free accounts.
 Optionally you can leave the values empty, but it's nice to have a working mail system for monitoring and alerting.
-To inititalized the ansible environment run the following command:
+To inititalized the ansible environment run the following command and just hit enter to accept the default values:

 	ansible-playbook -i hosts play-initialize-ansible-env.yml -v

 ### Deploying the service stack

+To build the full service stack run the play-fullstack.yml playbook.
+Here's what my command looks like:

-	ansible-playbook -i hosts play-fullstack.yml -v
+	ansible-playbook -i hosts play-fullstack.yml -v -u ubuntu --sudo --private-key ~/.ssh/aws-us-east.pem  -l 500px-dc